 (3) DM is locked into a tradition of thought that has an impeccable ruling-class pedigree.
 No wonder then that it hangs like an albatross around our necks, to say nothing of the negative effect it has had on generations of comrades.
 [These have also been detailed in Essay Nine Part Two.]

 (8) Practice has in fact refuted dialectics.
-Either that, or truth isn't, and hasn't been, tested in practice.
+Either that, or DM isn't, and hasn't been, tested in practice.

-Most of the above (volunteered) response is demonstrably wrong; the link between DM and (successful) practice was severed in Essay Ten Part One, (and will be undermined further in Part Two of Essay Nine).
+Most of the above (volunteered) response is demonstrably false; the link between DM and (successful) practice was severed in Essay Ten Part One, (and will be undermined further in Part Two).

 Furthermore, very few of the classic Marxist texts (that is, outside the DM-cannon) mention this 'theory' (except in passing).
-[Despite claims to the contrary, neither these works nor these theorists use DM to derive any (positive) practical conclusions; on that, see here, here, and here, ] Indeed, as Part One of Essay Nine shows (here and here), Das Kapital itself is largely a Hegel-free zone (upside down, or 'the right way up').
+[Despite claims to the contrary, neither these works (the classic Marxist texts) nor these theorists use DM to derive any (positive) practical conclusions; on that, see here, here, and here.]
+Indeed, as Part One of Essay Nine shows (here and here), Das Kapital itself is largely a Hegel-free zone (upside down, or 'the right way up').
 But, even if this weren't the case, the fact that Dialectical Marxism has been such a long-term failure ought to raise serious questions about the malign influence this theory has had on HM and on revolutionary practice in general.

-Indeed, if Newton's theory had been as spectacularly unsuccessful as Dialectical Marxism has been, his ideas would have been still-born as they rolled off the press.
+Indeed, if Newton's theory had been as spectacularly unsuccessful as Dialectical Marxism has been, his ideas would have been rejected soon after they rolled off the press.

 In addition, a continuing commitment to dialectics just because it was good enough for the 'founding fathers' of our movement -- and for no other reason -- is itself based on the sort of servile, dogmatic and conservative faith one finds in most religions.